omar-abdelgawad/MineSweeper-python-tkinter/README.md

 You can start by pressing any cell you like to reveal it. **Don't worry** you can't lose from the first move.
 Once you hit a cell a **number** will be displayed on it.
 That number tells you how many mines are diagonally and/or adjacent to it.
 If you are lucky enough to hit a 0 then all neighboring cells to it are unlocked automatically.

-Once you hit the first cell you will probably see something like the following image.
+Once you hit the first cell you will probably see a number of cells getting unlocked like the following image.

 <div align="center">
 <img src="images/first_pressed_cell.png",alt="image of first pressed cell">
 </div>
 Note that the first pressed cell always has 0 neighboring mines.

-The goal is to unlock all non-mine cell in the shortest amount of time.
+The goal is to unlock all non-mine cells in the shortest amount of time.